-LBCC's Writing Center is an excellent resource where you can get help organizing, developing and revising written assignments.
+LBCC's Writing Center is an excellent source of help organizing, developing and revising written assignments.
 The Writing Center is in the Learning Center on the second floor of Willamette Hall.
+It is open to students from 8 a.m. to 5:30 p.m.
+Monday through Thursday; 8 a.m. to 5 p.m.
+Friday; and 11 a.m. to 4 p.m.
+Saturday.
+Students also can use the Writing Centers at the Benton Center and the Lebanon Center.

-It is open from 9 a.m. to 4:30 p.m.
-Monday through Friday.
-For more information, call 541-917-4708 or see www.linnbenton.edu/writing-center.
+You also can get help through the Online Writing Lab (OWL).
+For more information, call 541-917-4708 or go online to the www.linnbenton.edu/writing-center.